The web marketing of the future

 Counter-powers

 Bad news?
-No, not really, it has always been this way, but with different means, and with three factors that will give us freedom of choice:
+No, not really, it’s always been like that, but with different means, and with three factors that will give us back freedom of choice:

-Competition will broaden supply and avoid monopolistic control of information.
+– competition will broaden the offer and avoid monopolistic situations of information control.

 – Competition between social media and search engines will mean that some will try to stand out from the crowd by making a clear distinction between information and ads, to maintain consumer appeal.